 Talent transfers some volume to the new tube.

-Video 5: Formaldehyde Crosslinking of the F1 Generation of Caenorhabditis elegans for RNAi Inheritance Assay
+Video 5: Formaldehyde Crosslinking of the F1 Generation of Caenorhabditis elegans for ChIP

 Demonstrator: Chengyin Li

 Protocol

 Begin by adding formaldehyde to 1.8% final concentration to the tube containing the worms [1] and rotating the tube at room temperature for 6 minutes [2].
 Then, immediately freeze the tubes in liquid nitrogen and store the samples at minus 80 degrees Celsius [3].